 - Blackout fabric (I used 2 yards, $7.50 total)

-- Full-sized bed sheet (a flat sheet provides a large area, I bought a set at Target priced at $25)
+- Full-sized bed sheet (a flat sheet provides a large area, and as it turns out, it’s quite trendy to use a common sheet for DIY curtains.
+I bought a set at Target priced at $25)

 - Plastic rings (used for tiebacks and various kinds of shades, $3)